-A series of tests are performed to establish initially a behavioural pattern of instruments vibro-acoustic changes.
+A series of tests are performed on guitars to establish initially a behavioural pattern of instruments vibro-acoustic changes.
 Analysis of frequencies response to identical strumming patterns are undertaken for recordings before and after strumming vibration sessions using the Rotone device.

 Important parameters changes that have been identified are directly influencing the quality of tone in a guitar or similar stringed instrument.
 Two main improvements observed are the increase in lenght of sustain and the frequency response restructuring patterns.